 About Apex Law Firm

-Meanwhile lets just say that we are proud Apex Law Firm contributed a whooping 150 entries.
+But we are proud to say that Apex Law Firm contributed 150 entries already.

 In recent posts, we’ve discussed some of the issues involved with small claims court in Connecticut.
 As these posts have shown, small claims court can be a viable option for certain plaintiffs, though not for all.
 If you have a relatively simple case and the amount you’re seeking doesn’t exceed $5,000, small claims court may […]